Yes, Kamala Harris Did Fail the Bar Exam, but Only On Her First Attempt

 Article continues below advertisement

-So how many times did Kamala Harris fail the Bar exam?
+How many times did Kamala Harris take the Bar exam?

-She flunked once and then went on to pass it on her second attempt.
-While ABA for Law Students cited her and the other aforementioned names as inspiration for those who are stressing out about the exam, many are pointing to Kamala's failure as further proof she's "incompetent" as a vice presidential candidate.
+Kamala flunked the bar exam once but passed on her second attempt, so she only took the grueling test twice.
+While ABA for Law Students cited her and the other aforementioned names as inspiration for those who are stressing out about the exam, critics point to her initial failure as further evidence of her "incompetence" as a Vice President—and by extension, as a 2024 presidential candidate.

 Article continues below advertisement

-Harris has primarily come under criticism for imprisoning young black males from lower-income neighborhoods on petty marijuana charges, while laughing herself about smoking weed.
+In addition to questioning her abilities, Harris has faced criticism for imprisoning young black males from lower-income neighborhoods on petty marijuana charges, while laughing herself about smoking weed.
 Many have also decried her time in office in Los Angeles for intentionally extending non-violent prisoners' sentences who provided cheap labor while incarcerated.

 Article continues below advertisement